-Furthermore, players who wish to undertake this role will have to learn to approach battles in very different ways than the other classes.
+Furthermore, players who wish to tackle this role will have to learn to approach battles in very different ways than the other classes.
 Below you’ll find a guide to help you on your journey to mastering one of the most powerful javelins the game has to offer, the Storm.
 Make sure to check out our other Anthem guides:

 Table of ContentsHide

 Something that’s important for all classes in Anthem, but especially the Storm, is what kind of weapons you choose to equip.
 The Storm’s fragile nature lends itself to a long-range playstyle.
 As a result, you’ll find the Storm excels when using Sniper Rifles and Marksman Rifles, as these weapons have the best accuracy and allow you to remain active in battle when your abilities are on cooldown.

 However, the Storm’s approach to battle can also be very situational, as some areas in Anthem can be pretty tight, forcing the Storm to fight much closer than it’d like to.
 For instances like these, we recommend keeping a more close-range weapon on deck as your secondary, like an Assault Rifle or SMG for times when you find yourself up close and personal with an enemy.